AnyLoc/Revisit-Anything/README.md

 - For datasets common with AnyLoc (i.e. Baidu, VPAir, pitts, 17places), you can download dataset from [this](https://github.com/AnyLoc/AnyLoc/issues/34#issuecomment-2162492086) for now.
 - For SF-XL, MSLS and AmsterTime, find instructions [here](https://saishubodh.notion.site/SF-XL-and-MSLS-download-dataset-10e874ed2adf80e98e7dd32911152562?pvs=4).

+To get going quickly, it is suggested you start with a small dataset like 17places.

 ## Dataset preparation